OpenIndustryCloud/OIC-Platform/README.md

-# Legal and General Platform
+# Open Industry Cloud Platform
 ## Introduction

 Welcome to the Open Industry Cloud platform.
 The goal of this project is to develop and open source a standard Open Source application platform for the Insurance industry.
-For InsurTech startups, it is a nean to accelerate development by focusing on their wits and added value.
-For historical players, it aims at speeding up product development and bring Google speed.
+For InsurTech startups, it is a mean to accelerate development by focusing on their wits and added value.
+For historical players, it aims at speeding up product development and bring Google speed to the world of insurance.

 ## Components